 Medications for high blood pressure, such as Calcium Channel Blockers, can make your gums swell and grow.
 This overgrowth can cause pain, sensitivity or difficulty chewing and talking.
 In some cases, the amount of overgrowth can become a serious problem.
 Surgery may be needed to remove this excess gum overgrowth.

 High blood pressure medications may also cause your gums to bleed.
 This is not generally considered a serious condition, unless you are taking blood thinners such as Warfarin.

-Make sure your dentist in North Phoenix and Cave Creek area is aware of any blood pressure medications you are on, and any side effects you may be experiencing.
+Make sure your dentist in North Scottsdale and Cave Creek area is aware of any blood pressure medications you are on, and any side effects you may be experiencing.
 Your dentist may increase the number of your routine check-ups as a precaution.

 Blood Pressure and Dental Visits